+Trustees have specific monitoring responsibilities that they conduct on behalf of the wider board.
+All Trustees work on a voluntary basis.
 Trustees have also used a new monitoring schedule very successfully, led by Mrs Katy Tyrell, and this will be continuing in future years.
 This ensures monitoring remains focused on the strategic priorities of the school and enables us to more closely track who is responsible, and when this has taken place.